THE PROBLEM

 OUR APPROACH

-The laboratory has been focusing on the gene for SETBP1 since 2009, and its studies have contributed significantly to the establishment of SETBP1 as a critical regulator of leukemic stem cell self-renewal in myeloid leukemias.
+The laboratory has been focusing on the gene of SETBP1 since 2009, and its studies have contributed significantly to the establishment of SETBP1 as a critical regulator of leukemic stem cell self-renewal in myeloid leukemias.

 LEAD FACULTY